Hugius/FabiEngine3D/README.md

 - If a terrain is selected, the model will be placed **on top** of the terrain
 - If no terrain is selected, the model will be placed at **XYZ(0,0,0)**
 - Every placed model can be **edited** (position, rotation, size, animation, deleting, freezing into local space)
+- Placed models are not meant for individual interactions through scripting (only by group).
 ### Billboards
 - You can place **multiple** billboards in the scene
 - If a terrain is selected, the billboard will be placed **on top** of the terrain